Monte San Primo excursion

 Paths to the summit of Monte San Primo from Alpe di Terrabiotta

-To the west, however, the path continues which offers you two possibilities: continue along the dirt road which climbs gently halfway up to the summit, or follow the ridge which, with a little more effort, offers a satisfying route. of ups and downs and wonderful views.
+To the west, however, the path continues which presents you with two possibilities : continue along the dirt road which climbs gently halfway up to the summit, or follow the ridge which, with a little more effort, offers a satisfying route. of ups and downs and wonderful views.

-It is necessary for both routes calculate at least 1 hour of walking, also because in some points you won't be able not to stop and enjoy the view!
+For both routes it is necessary to calculate at least 1 hour of walking , also because in some points you will not be able not to stop and enjoy the view!

 Summit and Panorama: Monte San Primo excursion